 Can I get approved for a mortgage with a high debt-to-income ratio?

 It depends how high and what specific mortgage program you’re looking for — but yes, there are ways to qualify for a loan with a higher debt-to-income ratio!

 Choosing a government-subsidized loan like the ones mentioned above can increase the maximum DTI ceiling, opening the possibility of homeownership to those who have higher debt levels.
-Additionally, non-traditional mortgages, like Quontic’s Community Development Loan*, don’t always require income verification, and therefore don’t involve a debt-to-income ratio calculation.
+Additionally, with non-traditional mortgages, like Quontic’s Community Development Loan* (CDL), the debt-to-income ratio may be less than what a traditional lender might calculate because our CDL programs use alternative documentation to qualify borrowers.
 These types of mortgages are also helpful for non-traditional earners, such as those who are self-employed.

 How can I lower my debt-to-income ratio?